Metropolis Municipal Airport: History

-The airport was dedicated in 1947 as part of Metropolis's postwar development plan.
+The airport was dedicated in 1947 as part of Metropolis's post-WWII development plan.
 The airport originally had a 2800-foot blacktop runway and a 3300-foot turf runway.

 For 18 years ending in 2006, the airport hosted a competition for remote-controlled model jets, which attracted as many as 200 participants.

-The airport received $25,000 as part of the Rebuild Illinois program during the covid-19 pandemic.
+The airport received $25,000 as part of the Rebuild Illinois program during the COVID-19 pandemic.
 The money went toward a $500,000 fund to upgrade the airport's T-hangars.
 Additional funds for the hangars and to upgrade airport lighting and cables were received from the federal government with a small fraction coming from local funds.

-Facilities & Aircraft
+Facilities and aircraft

 The airport has one runway: runway 18/36 is 4002 x 75 ft (1220 x 23 m).
 For the 12-month period ending April 30, 2020, the airport averages 36 aircraft operations per day, which roughly totals 13,140 per year.
 These operations are 82% general aviation and 8% air taxi.
 The airport ranks 14th of 323 airports in Illinois.

 As of 2022, there are 14 aircraft based at the airport: 12 single engine and 2 multi engine airplanes.

-The airport has an FBO offering fuel, hangars, a conference room, a crew lounge, snooze rooms, and more.
+The airport has an fixed-base operator offering fuel, hangars, a conference room, a crew lounge, snooze rooms, and more.